2025 Indianapolis Colts season

-The 2025 season is the Indianapolis Colts' 73rd in the National Football League (NFL), their 42nd in Indianapolis, and their 18th playing their home games at Lucas Oil Stadium.
-It is also their ninth under the leadership of general manager Chris Ballard and their third under head coach Shane Steichen.
-The Colts have at least matched their 8–9 record from last year following a Week 10 overtime victory against the Atlanta Falcons in Berlin.
-They’ll look to improve on this record, make the playoffs after a four-year absence, and end their ten-year AFC South title drought.
-Following the death of owner Jim Irsay on May 21, 2025, this is the first season of ownership split among his three daughters, Carlie Irsay-Gordon, Kalen Jackson, and Casey Foyt.
+The 2025 season was the Indianapolis Colts' 73rd in the National Football League (NFL), their 42nd in Indianapolis, and their 18th playing their home games at Lucas Oil Stadium.
+It was also their ninth under the leadership of general manager Chris Ballard and their third under head coach Shane Steichen.
+The Colts matched their 8–9 record from last year following a Week 10 overtime victory against the Atlanta Falcons in Berlin.
+Following the death of owner Jim Irsay on May 21, 2025, this was the first season of ownership split among his three daughters, Carlie Irsay-Gordon, Kalen Jackson, and Casey Foyt.
 On May 27, 2025, the Colts announced that they would add Jim Irsay patches to their uniforms throughout the entire season in his honor.
 On June 13, 2025, the Colts announced that they would induct Jim Irsay into their Ring of Honor during their 2025 home opener.